 BUS-W 480 Professional Practice in Management (3-6 cr.)
-P: Junior or senior standing with a concentration in management and consent of instructor.
+P: BUS-Z 302, junior or senior standing with a concentration in management and consent of instructor.
 Application filed through Professional Practice Programs office.
 Provides work experience in cooperating firm or agency.
 Comprehensive written report required.
 Grades of S or F are assigned by faculty.